2023 Best Value Nursing Schools in Georgia

 Read full report on Nursing at Coastal Pines Technical College

-Abraham Baldwin Agricultural College landed the #8 spot in the 2023 rankings for the best value nursing programs.
+Abraham Baldwin Agricultural College came in at #8 in this year’s edition of the Best Value Nursing Schools in Georgia ranking.
 ABAC Tifton is a small public school located in the town of Tifton.

 ABAC Tifton undergraduate students pay an average of $3,565 in in-state tuition and fees each year.
 Nursing majors at ABAC Tifton take out an average of $25,975 in student loans while working on their egree.

-Southern Crescent Technical College landed the #9 spot in the 2023 rankings for the best value nursing programs.
-Southern Crescent Technical College is a small public school located in the large suburb of Griffin.
+Southern Crescent Technical College ranked #9 on this year’s Best Value Nursing Schools in Georgia list.
+Southern Crescent Technical College is a small public school located in the suburb of Griffin.

 In-state tuition fees for undergraduate students at Southern Crescent Technical College are $3,126 per year.
 Nursing majors at Southern Crescent Technical College take out an average of $14,501 in student loans while working on their egree.

-Georgia Northwestern Technical College undergraduate students pay an average of $3,062 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Georgia Northwestern Technical College are $3,062 a year.
 On average, nursing graduates from Georgia Northwestern Technical College take out $9,000 in student loans while working on their degree.

 Explore all the Best Value Nursing Colleges in the Southeast Area or other specific states within that region.